premchander-revature/interviewquestions/Multithreading-IS/Threads.md

 ---

-39. How can we pause the execution of a Thread for specific time?
+39. How can we pause the execution of a Thread for specific time?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)